JonmarCorpuz/Writeups/TryHackMe CTF Writeups/Agent Sudo (Easy).md

 Agent R
 ```
 32. `echo '{STRING}' > {FILENAME3}.txt` to write the encoded string into a text file
-33. `base64 {FILENAME3}.txt --decode` to decode the encoded string using base64, which ended up decoding it back to plaintext
+33. `base64 {FILENAME3}.txt --decode` to decode the encoded string using base64, which ended up decoding it back to plaintext and displaying it onto our terminal
 34. `cd ..` to change back to the previous directory we were in where the retrieved images are in
 35. `steghide --info {FILE2}.jpg` to display potentially hidden data from the JPG image that was hidden using steganopgraphy by using the decoded string as the passphrase to display its hidden contents
 36. `steghide --extract -sf {FILE1}` to extract the hidden data that was embedded into the JPG image using the decoded string as the passphrase, which ended up extracting a text file